prisma/prisma1/README.md

 It is used to build **GraphQL, REST, gRPC APIs** and more.
 Prisma [currently supports](#database-connectors) MySQL, PostgreSQL, MongoDB.

+> This repository is the home of **Prisma 1**.
+>
-> Prisma 2.0 is currently in [Beta](https://www.prisma.io/blog/prisma-2-beta-b7bcl0gd8d8e/)!
+> A new version of Prisma is currently in [Beta](https://www.prisma.io/blog/prisma-2-beta-b7bcl0gd8d8e/)!
 It doesn't require a database proxy server and features a more modular architecture.
 Follow the development of Prisma 2.0 on: [isprisma2ready.com](https://isprisma2ready.com).
 Get started in 5 minutes with the [Quickstart](https://www.prisma.io/docs/getting-started/quickstart).

 ## Contents